darrentriplett/tidy-data/README.md

 Once you have downloaded the zip file, unzip it in your working directory.

-Next, download run_analysis.R and open it in R.  After  the script is run, the data meets the tidy data guidelines set forth by Hadley Wickham of:
+Next, open run_analysis.R in R or R Studio and run the script..
+After  the script is run, the data meets the tidy data guidelines set forth by Hadley Wickham of:

 1. Each variable forms a column